 Asian Drama Blogs

-What a great idea: A website that lists (and links) the most recent single posts from Asian drama blogs.
+A website that lists (and links) posts from some Asian drama blogs.

 This is a Korean movie and drama database with lots of useful info about K-dramas.
 I like the news page and the blog with reviews of Korean films and drama episodes plus items on Korean culture and lifestyle.
 You can also search for actors and actresses but the most useful aspect is the search option for reviews.
 A unique feature is the list of addresses and contact info for management companies, distribution companies and production companies (including TV stations) in Korea.